Copenhagen is notoriously known for being of the more expensive cities to travel to in Europe, but as I always say – don’t let that stop you!

 Chances are, if you’re exploring, you’ll be walking and/or cycling a lot and will need plenty of refreshments to keep you hydrated during the day.
 Buying water bottles regularly is a little expense that easily adds up.

 Reduce your spending by taking a reusable water bottle around with you, saving you money AND reducing single plastic use!

 Have you been to Copenhagen?

-What did you think?
-Where did you visit?
+How did you save money when you were there?
 I’d love to know!

 Love as always + happy adventuring,

-I can’t do this without you <3
+I can’t do this without you.

-Pin this for later…
+Pin and save this blog post for later…